Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 Autumn

-In autumn, you’ll finally begin to get respite from the heat and humidity of Taipei.
+Autumn in Taipei is from September until November.
+In autumn, you’ll finally begin to get respite from the heat and humidity.
 Average temperatures fall between 21ºC (70ºF) and 27ºC (81ºF).
-The average lows hover between 19ºC (66ºF) and 23ºC (75ºF) and the average highs between 23ºC (73ºF) to 30ºC (86ºF).
+The average lows in fall hover between 19ºC (66ºF) and 23ºC (75ºF), while the average highs are between 23ºC (73ºF) to 30ºC (86ºF).

 Xinyi District in Autumn

 With warm temperatures, light clothing still works best in autumn.
 You may need a light sweater or coat.
 As always in Taiwan, carry a small umbrella and a light waterproof jacket, just in case.
-Breaking from the humidity, autumn is a great time to hit up the hiking trails in and around Taipei.
-Bring along a sturdy pair of hiking shoes.

 Winter

-Winter is the driest, but coolest season in Taipei.
-Averages temperatures dip to 16ºC (61ºF) and 18ºC (64ºF) with average lows of 14ºC (57ºF) to 15ºC (59ºF) and average highs of only 18ºC (64ºF) to 20ºC (68ºF).
+Winter in Taipei is from December to February.
+Winter is the driest but coolest season in Taipei.
+Average temperatures dip to 16ºC (61ºF) and 18ºC (64ºF), with average lows of 14ºC (57ºF) to 15ºC (59ºF) and average highs of only 18ºC (64ºF) to 20ºC (68ºF).

 Christmas Lights in Winter